BuckyMaler/kraken-forge-orderbook-visualizer/apps/demo-app/README.md

 - Skeleton loading states to improve perceived performance and UX

-- Only the latest 10 asks/bids per token are cached to prevent memory bloat
+- Time travel only caches the latest 500 order book states to prevent memory bloat

 - React Compiler is enabled for automatic memoization using `useMemo`, `useCallback`, and `React.memo`